Destinations Greece The Peloponnese

 Where We Sleep

-The stay.
+The stay

 A driving holiday means a different hotel every two nights.
 Nafplio: small Old-Town boutique.
 Monemvasia: sleep inside the Kastro.
 Mani: a stone-tower or Bassa Maina's bay villas.
 Messinia: the Costa Navarino cluster, or Amanzoe at the start of the trip.
 Thirteen picks across three tiers.

-Considered & Comfortable · from €130
+Smart & Comfortable · from €130

-Five rooms inside an 18th-century neoclassical mansion on the Nafplio Old Town's Syntagma Square — mother-and-son run, antique-filled, breakfast in the painted ground-floor parlour.
-The Old-Town small-hotel that rewards going small.
+Five rooms inside an 18th-century neoclassical mansion on the Nafplio Old Town’s Syntagma Square: mother-and-son run, antique-filled, breakfast in the painted ground-floor parlour.
+The Old-Town small hotel that rewards going small.

 What it's known for